magelle/rss-aggregator/README.md

     - display feed's entries

 ## To Do
-* Retour DDD Arnaud Lemaire
-* Test REST API : jax-ws client
+* Test REST API : jax-ws client - Done
-* Choose a REST library
+* Choose a REST library : Dropwizard
-* A Rest Resource that return the feed
+* A Rest Resource that return the feed - To be done

 * Implementation living documentation
 * Gradle : multi-modules